GabeStah/shipping-php/README.md

 ## Architecture

-Solarix Shipping makes heavy use of strategy, factory, builder, and chain of responsibility design principles.
+Shipping makes heavy use of strategy, factory, builder, and chain of responsibility design principles.

 A provider is selected via code or environment variable which determines provider-specific logic, classes, and overrides to be invoked during execution.
 Strict interface adherence encourages strategy patterns, allowing the provider to override a given class/method/behavior without the client's knowledge.